rjamesnw/v8dotnet/Source/V8.NET-Proxy/V8/ReadMe.txt

    to your executable path.
 This will allow the command file to automate the V8 source download and build it for you!

-3. Install Subversion (http://subversion.apache.org/packages.html) and add it to your executable path.
+3. (NO LONGER REQUIRED) Install Subversion (http://subversion.apache.org/packages.html) and add it to your executable path.
 This will allow the command file to automate the download of the tools that are required to setup the build environment for the V8 source.